Severn Foundation School Appeals Policy

 Appeals relating to progress/Sign Off will be conducted in accordance with the Foundation Programme Reference Guide, Section 10 (F1) and Section 11 (F2).

-The trainee should establish whether they are appealing to the School, against the application of the School’s procedures, or should be appealing to a Trust, against the application of the Trust’s procedures.
+The foundation doctor should establish whether they are appealing to the School, against the application of the School’s procedures, or should be appealing to a Trust, against the application of the Trust’s procedures.

-- In the first instance, the trainee should always attempt to resolve their complaint by discussing the case with their Educational Supervisor and Trust Foundation Programme Director, where appropriate.
+- In the first instance, the foundation doctor should always attempt to resolve their complaint by discussing the case with their Educational Supervisor and Trust Foundation Programme Director, where appropriate.

-- Where this is not possible, or where the issue is not resolved to the satisfaction of the trainee, the case may then be presented in writing to Dr Clare van Hamel, Foundation School Director.
+- Where this is not possible, or where the issue is not resolved to the satisfaction of the foundation doctor, the case may then be presented in writing to Dr Clare van Hamel, Foundation School Director.

 This must be done within 7 days of being notified of the decision/result that is being appealed.

-The trainee will be notified of the decision of the Foundation School Director in writing.
+The foundation doctor will be notified of the decision of the Foundation School Director in writing.

 Foundation School Committee Appeals Panel